 - 6 cinnamon sticks

-- 8-10 whole cloves or ¼-1/2 tsp clove powder
+- 8-10 whole cloves or ¼-½ tsp ground cloves

-- 2 cardamon pods (optional but really good)
+- 2 cardamon pods (optional, but really good)

-- ½ tsp dried fennel seeds
+- ½ tsp dried fennel seeds (optional)

-- Cook on high for 2-2.5 hours or on low for up to 6 (I've kept on low overnight.
+- Cook on high for 2-2½ hours or on low for up to 6.
+I've kept on low overnight.

 - Serve plain or topped with real whipped cream or the cream from a can of coconut milk.
 Can also be chilled and blended with ice and 2 TBSP coconut oil for an iced version!

 What is your hot drink of choice?
-Ever made it in a crock pot?
+Ever made it in a Crock-Pot?
 Share below!